softark/yii2-mb-captcha/README.md

 1. **template (*)** @var string

     The template for arranging the CAPTCHA image tag, the text input tag and the type toggling link tag.

     It is extended to support the type toggling link tag.
 In this template, the token `{image}` will be replaced with the actual image tag, while `{input}` will be replaced with the text input tag and `{link}` will be replaced with the type toggling link tag.

     Note that `{link}` must be a sibling of `{image}` in the DOM tree, otherwise the toggling link won't work.

     You may omit `{link}` token if you don't want the type toggling link tag.

 2. **toggleLinkLabel (*)** @var string

     The label of the type toggle link.
 Defaults to "かな/abc" ("Japanese Hirakana/lower-case alphabet").

+    You may want to change this label when you use non-Japanese characters.

 Properties of softark\mbcaptcha\CaptchaAction
 ---------------------------------------------